ShaunCurtis/Blazr.Demo/building-a-CQS-Data-pipeline.md

 # Building A Succinct CQS Data Pipeline

-I was excited the first time I came across CQS, but that excitement quickly disipated when I discovered how many classes I would need to create and maintain to implement it.
+The first time I came across CQS I though it might answer some issues I had with the Repository pattern.
+My exitement quickly disipated when I discovered how many classes I needed to create to implement it.
 My generic repository framework trumped it hands down.

 I recently had cause to revisit CQS on an application re-write and decided to work on creating a more succinct version.
 This article is about what I've managed to achieve.